 Just like in any other vacation destination, it really depends on what type of traveler you are.
 You can be a luxurious vacationer who can spend thousands of dollars on hotels, beach activities, food, and other stuff.
 You can also be a thrifty backpacker who can stay at bed and breakfast inns, camp at beaches, or spend less on food and activities.
 Spending in Costa Rica will solely depend on the experiences that you want to have during your stay here.

 Having said that, you should prepare at least $120 for the one-way flight cost to Costa Rica if you will be coming from the United States.
 You also have to keep around 800 dollars or more if you want to stay in a mid-tier hotel or rental house for a week.
 It is best to look for transient homes and B&Bs if you are going to be in Costa Rica for more than a week because you will be saving more than staying in hotels.
 You can go to booking websites that offer discounts and price drops on flights, hotels, and even rental homes.
+One of the cheapest and most delicious meals that will save you money is Chifrijos.

 What to Do in Costa Rica for Entertainment?